 Walk the Path of Meditation and Relaxation at The Crossing at Grasslands

 We sit under a large tree in a pair of Adirondack chairs, the dappled morning sunlight filtering through the branches and the smell of fresh coffee filling my nose.
 Susan Howard, co-owner of The Crossing at Grasslands, and I look out across the pond on the edge of her property.
-The grass on the far side of the pond give a little shake before a furry nose pokes out where the vegetation meets the water.
+The grass on the far side of the pond gave a little shake before a furry nose pokes out where the vegetation meets the water.
 A small mass of slick brown fur dips into the pond.
 It’s a muskrat.
 Susan mentions they’ve got four or five living in the pond now.
 We watch the muskrat paddle around for a few moments and I lean back into the chair, thankful for a bit of shade on a hot summer morning.

 Photo credit: Neil Ward